lateef-taiwo/CONTINUOUS-INTEGRATION-CI-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 ![](./images/jfrog-click.png)

-You'll be prompted to type in your actual password and click on Genertate Token
+You'll be prompted to type in your actual password and click on Generate Token

 ![](./images/jfrog-generate-password.png)

 ![](./images/jfrog-generate-token.png)

-* Add this snippet to the Jenkinsfile
+* Add this snippet to the Jenkinsfile of the php-todo app

         stage ('Deploy to Dev Environment') {
         steps {
         build job: '<repository name>/main', parameters: [[$class: 'StringParameterValue', name: 'env', value: 'dev']], propagate: false, wait: true
          }
         }

 * Scan the repo, the php-todo should build first and subsequently trigger the build of the ansible-config-mgt when it gets to the Deploy stage.